cllebyo/challenge-remote-access/Solution.md

 ## My environment:

+I developed a small virtualbox architecture where it was created three virtual machines in two differents network:

 **1) Client-A**

 This machine is running with a CentOS 7.6 inside the network with only one Nic Card.